anchore/ci-tools/README.md

 # ci-tools
-Contains scripts for helping run anchore engine in CI pipelines
+Contains scripts for running anchore engine directly in CI pipelines.

+Currently only supports docker based CI/CD tools.
+Scripts are intended to run directly on the anchore/anchore-engine container.